 Please note grants to fellows are considered public information and the fellow’s name and project description will be included in the Open Society Foundations’ tax returns, as per IRS regulations.

-Download and review the complete guidelines and application provided here in the attached PDFs.
-Completed applications must be submitted by July 16, 2019 at 12:00 p.m.
-EDT through the Open Society Foundations' Grantee Communities Portal.
-The Portal will begin accepting materials on May 9, 2019.
-When using the Portal, applicants will need to fill out personal information and must upload two documents:
+Download and review the complete guidelines provided here in the attached PDF.
+Completed applications must be submitted by November 23, 2020, at 12:00 p.m.
+EST through the application form.
+The System will begin accepting materials on September 23, 2020.

 Download the application.